kstenerud/concise-encoding/cbe-specification.md

 #### Custom Types

-Custom types are encoded as binary data with the array type 0x92.
+Custom types are encoded like binary data with the array type 0x92, except that they also have a custom type field.

+    [`92`] [type] [chunk length] [chunk data] ...

+The type field is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).

 **Example**:

-    [92 12 01 f6 28 3c 40 00 00 40 40]
+    [92 01 10 f6 28 3c 40 00 00 40 40]
-    = binary data representing a fictional custom "cplx" struct {
+    = binary data representing a fictional custom "cplx" struct, encoded using type code 1 {
-          type:uint8 = 1
           real:float32 = 2.94 (40 3c 28 f6)
           imag:float32 = 3.0  (40 40 00 00)
       }